 Not including important keywords

 Hundreds of people will apply for a remote job, so many companies are using software to scan resumes and make sure applicants meet their initial criteria.
+AI software is becoming more popular.

 Not applying for enough remote jobs